What is a liver transplant?

-Our Liver Transplant Program provides compassionate, state-of-the-art care to children with liver disease.
-We have been performing liver transplant surgery since 1990.
+Our Liver Transplant Program provides compassionate, state-of-the-art care to children who have liver disease.
+At Seattle Children's, we have been performing liver transplant surgery since 1990.

 As the only pediatric liver transplant program in the Pacific Northwest, we provide care before, during and after liver transplant.

-The outcomes of our well-regarded program are among the best in the nation.
+Outcomes of patients who receive liver transplants at Seattle Children’s are among the best in the nation.

 Our liver transplant team is led by: